IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Indicators and benchmarks
 A State's human rights monitoring should use appropriate indicators and benchmarks[^106] to assess discrimination against men and evaluate progress towards men's full enjoyment of their rights.
-Indicators should include the human rights and other structures in place.
-For example, does the law equally protect men from discrimination? is there a 'Men's Equality Strategy'? a 'Men's Health Strategy"?, the efforts made to ensure men are free from discrimination and equally enjoy their rights, and the results of those efforts.[^116]
+Indicators should include the human rights and other structures in place to protect men's rights.
+For example, does the law equally protect men from discrimination?
+Is there a 'Men's Equality Strategy'?; a 'Men's Health Strategy"?
+Other indicators should include the efforts made to ensure men are free from discrimination and equally enjoy their rights, such as , and the results of those efforts.[^116]